 The Mill Pond Restaurant is located by Mirror Lake, similar to Rhubarb.
 Both outside and inside the restaurant look like a cottage so it feels welcoming and relaxing especially when you sit at the patio that overlooks the Mirror Lake.

-Mill Pond is owned and operated by husband and wife team, Brad and Anne Archer, focusing on home cooked meals made fresh.
-They have daily dinner specials.
+This restaurant is definitely one of the best restaurants in Haliburton Highlands for a home-cooked meal.
+Mill Pond is owned and operated by husband and wife team, Brad and Anne Archer, focusing on home-cooked meals made fresh.

 Brad is the one who cooks the savoury food and also makes some cocktails like this refreshing rum punch.